code4recovery/12-step-meeting-list/readme.md

 12 Step Meeting List
 ====================

-This plugin is designed to help 12 step programs list their meetings and locations.
+This plugin is designed to help 12 step programs (AA, NA, Al-Anon, etc) list their meetings.
 It standardizes addresses, and displays in a list or map.

 The best way to install this plugin is via [its home page](https://wordpress.org/plugins/12-step-meeting-list/) in the WordPress Plugin Directory.

 ## Helping With Development

-Are you looking to get involved with helping develop the plugin?
+Do you want to help develop the plugin?
 We welcome pull requests!
 To get started:

 * Start by forking this repository to your GitHub space
-* Create a development copy of your WordPress site; please, do NOT develop against your production site or data!
+* Create a development copy of your WordPress site
-* Delete the plugin from your development WordPress site.
+* Delete the plugin from your development WordPress site
 * Clone the repository into your `wp-content/plugins` folder with the following commands (substituting your local path):

 ```